srvds/Portfolio/README.md

 # Data Science Portfolio

+UPDATE: I have made some of the repositories private that i can share when requested

 In this repository, I have put some of the Data science projects, I have worked on or currently working.
 All the projects will mostly focus on utilizing Machine Learning and Deep Learning Techniques to design data science or statistical models, that either solves a problem or discovers important information about the data.